Find Grad Schools

 Negotiation: Bringing others together and trying to reconcile differences.

 In 2016, there was an estimated number of 95,300 jobs in the United States for Real Estate Broker.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Real Estate Broker by 2026.
-There will be an estimated 9,300 positions for Real Estate Broker per year.
+Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.

 undefined